 I’m Christine living in the Rhineland (Germany).
 I’m a food lover & a cat lover – addicted to crime & mystery fiction as well as grand movies & binge watching TV shows – above all I cannot survive w/o espresso… and I’m The Businesswoman’s Kitchen.

-Over the past decades I spent (too) many hours in my office workspace (as any pre-workaholic!) & had only limited time for food shopping & re-creation of delicious recipes.
+Over the past decades I spent (too) many hours in my office workspace (as any would-be workaholic) & had only limited time for food shopping & re-creation of delicious recipes.
 So I learnt to improvise, to simplify & to use everything currently available in my pantry & in my trusted food store for cooking & baking w/o sticking to recipes literally.

 I never got any job training in cookery – it was always just fun & relaxing to do home cooking (vs. restaurant dining or home delivery service).
 When dirtying my hands in my kitchen to create something mouth-watering – if sweet or savory – I found my balance regarding my (more) virtual working at my monitor in the office.